 MPFL Reconstruction:

 MPFL reconstruction is the most common surgical procedure for treating MPFL tears.
-During this procedure, a graft (usually taken from the patient’s hamstring tendon or a donor tendon) is used to reconstruct the torn ligament.
+During this procedure, a graft (usually taken from the patient’s hamstring tendon or a donor tendon) is used to reconstruct the torn-out ligament.
 The graft is anchored to the patella and femur, restoring stability to the knee.

-Realignment Procedures:
+Realignment Procedures

 Conclusion

-treatment and rehabilitation plan can help individuals regain knee function and return to their desired level of activity.
-If you suspect an MPFL injury or experience symptoms of knee instability, consult with an orthopedic specialist for a comprehensive evaluation and personalized treatment plan.
+If you suspect an MPFL injury or experience knee instability symptoms, consult with an orthopedic specialist for a comprehensive evaluation and personalized treatment plan.